 Painted Floors - It is an alternative to staining but not as common.
 One of the biggest cons lies in the fact that a painted floor will never be as durable as a stain or finish.
 It also chips and cracks over time while the resale value goes down because not every new owner will enjoy the look.

 If you, however, do not plan to sell your property and more importantly - if you feel an artistic urge to express yourself, this is a great way to do it!
 The floor is like a canvas and if there is a way to make it truly unique and unmatched by anything else this is it!

-Fumed (smoked) flooring - In order to get the darker look, the floor is treated with ammonia fumes for extended periods of time until a dusky shade, ranging from rich brown to nearly black, is achieved.
+Fumed (smoked) flooring - To get the darker look, the floor is treated with ammonia fumes for extended periods until a dusky shade, ranging from rich brown to nearly black, is achieved.
 The longer the exposure, the darker the colour.
 This style is particularly effective in modern settings with the right design choices.